Chinese-born Australian CCTV journalist detained in China

 CANBERRA, Australia (AP) — A Chinese-born Australian journalist for CGTN, the English-language channel of China Central Television, has been detained in China, Australia’s government said Monday.

-Australian officials had a consular visit with Cheng Lei at a detention facility via video link on Thursday, Foreign Minister Marise Payne said in a statement.
-They will continue to provide assistance and support to her and her family,
+Australian officials had a consular visit via video link with Cheng Lei at a detention facility last Thursday, Foreign Minister Marise Payne said in a statement.
+They will continue to provide assistance and support to her and her family, Payne said.

 Australia had been informed by Chinese authorities on Aug.
-14 of her detention, but made its first public announcement on Monday.
+14 of her detention, but made its first public statement on Monday.

 Australia has not said why she was detained.